 - Use trees with interesting bark as specimens, whether smaller trees like paperbark maple, dogwood and stewartia, or large ones like beech.

-- Limb up trees with good bark to reveal more of the trunks.
-Plant in front of a hard surface with a contrasting color or texture (picture the red stems of snake bark maple against gray stone or white fencing).
+- Carefully remove* some of the lower limbs on trees with good bark to reveal more of the trunks.
+Plant in front of a hard surface with a contrasting color or texture (picture the red stems of striped bark maple against gray stone or white fencing).
 This will also make the tree’s silhouette easier to see in winter.

 - Under-plant with low-growing groundcovers so the trunk is not obscured and to provide protection from over-zealous maintenance.